hldohaga/upfnabp/methodandresults.md

 This is a rolling cohort study which each year selects a new cohort of participants.
 The sample is approximately 1000 per year with 50% adults.
 The design has a random selection across postal units (psu).
+This is stratified to ensure a representative sample across the four nations and across regions within those countries.
+The sample is also representative for age and sex.

 Having taken up the study participants complete a 4 day food diary, and have an interview with a nurse which includes taking several measurements.
+Weighting is given for each annual survey to enable comparison across the years taking account for alterations in uptake and response completion.

 ### NDNS Dataset